 So when I thought the boat wasn't coming, that was coming to 4pm, I told Hope: "You know what?
 I think I'm tired already.
 I want to go back.
 I've seen people.
 I don't know these people."

 These are not things I really do.
 I think I should go back home."
 I started picking my bag to go, but he requested me to remain.
 That was the first time I was attempting to leave.

 The second time, I saw the boat coming.
-They told me: “Ok, now the boat is here.”
-I saw it from a distance, but it took another 30 minutes to arrive, and then they started ferrying people to it.
+They told me: "Ok, now the boat is here."
+I saw it from a distance, but it took another 30 minutes to arrive, and than they started ferrying people to it.